HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 4. Copy the webhook URL to a safe place - we will need in the next step.

 ## Step 5: Register the Webhook with HubRise

+With our Make.com webhook ready, we now need to tell HubRise where to send the order data.
+We'll do this by registering our webhook via HubRise API.

 1. Open the scenario "Register webhook" from Step 2.
 2. Delete the "Make an OAuth 2.0 request" module - we no longer need it.